-Using mics for the readings contributed to the poor delivery and rather hammy performances.
-Edward was already coming off as the worser of the two as the microphone emphasised his sibilance and exagerated the plosives when he took the biscuit by loosing his place, starting the wrong line, backing up to the correct line, taking a run at it and repeated the one he'd almost finished.
+Using mics for the readings emphasised the poor delivery and rather hammy performances.
+Edward was already coming off as the worser of the two as the microphone emphasised his sibilance and exagerated the plosives when he took the biscuit by loosing his place.
+He started reading the wrong line, when he realised be backed up to the correct line and took a run at it and repeated the one he'd almost finished.

 I was sorry to note that there was not a single black face in the orchestra and only one in the auditorium.
 Now I had two free tickets as a result of an offer I'd become aware of through the U3A.
 I cannot believe that had the same offer been made through black and Asian organisations that some small impact could not have been made on that worrying stat.
 It would have been hard to drag my boy along to such an exclusively white event.

 I know that I could have done a better job of those readings myself and so I am sure that the roles could have been filled by almost anyone with some strength and timbre to their voices and the ability to read.
 Few I think would need microphones either.